AdobeDocs/experience-manager-cloud-service.en/help/forms/create-and-use-custom-functions.md

 1. [Clone your AEM Forms as a Cloud Service Repository](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/onboarding/journey/developers.html?lang=en#accessing-git).
 1. Create a folder under the `[AEM Forms as a Cloud Service repository folder]/apps/` folder.
 For example, create a folder named as `experience-league`.
 1. Navigate to `[AEM Forms as a Cloud Service repository folder]/apps/[AEM Project Folder]/experience-league/` and create a `ClientLibraryFolder`.
-For example, create a client library folder as `es6clientlibs`.
+For example, create a client library folder as `customclientlibs`.
 1. Add a property `categories` with string type value.
-For example, assign the value `es6customfunctions` to the `categories` property for the `es6clientlibs` folder.
+For example, assign the value `customfunctionscategory` to the `categories` property for the `customclientlibs` folder.

    >[!NOTE]
    >
    > You can choose any name for `client library folder` and `categories` property.

 1. Create a folder named `js`.
-1. Navigate to the `[AEM Forms as a Cloud Service repository folder]/apps/[AEM Project Folder]/es6clientlibs/js` folder.
+1. Navigate to the `[AEM Forms as a Cloud Service repository folder]/apps/[AEM Project Folder]/customclientlibs/js` folder.
 1. Add a JavaScript file, for example, `function.js`.
 The file comprises the code for custom function.

     >[!NOTE]